stephan-nordnes-eriksen/node-feather-watch/README.md

 });
 watcher.start();
 //...
-=> File /Users/You/Downloads/presentation.pdf was changed.
+//=> File /Users/You/Downloads/presentation.pdf was changed.
-"Native Event", {this: "depends", on: "the platform"}
+//=>"Native Event", {this: "depends", on: "the platform"}
 //...
 watcher.stop();